chrispap95/SUEPNano/README.md

 *Note:* This configuration has been tested for this combination of CMSSW release, global tag, era and dataset.
 When running over a new dataset you should check with [the nanoAOD workbook twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookNanoAOD#Running_on_various_datasets_from) to see if the era modifiers in the CRAB configuration files are correct.
 The jet correction versions are taken from the global tag.

+*Note:* sometimes (on lxplus especially) you might have to execute `source /cvmfs/cms.cern.ch/common/crab-setup.sh` before running the `crab` commands.

 ## Skimming

 The samples processed with the scripts in this reposiotry are skimmed to include only the events that pass the desired HLT path: